 Chad Williams

-Associate Professor of
+Associate Professor

-Computer Science
+Chair, Department of Computer Science

 Introduction and Background

 I am Chad Williams, an Associate Professor and Chair of the Department of Computer Science and co-coordinator of the Cybersecurity Center at Central Connecticut State University, designated a National Center of Academic Excellence in Cybersecurity (CAE-CD).
-I professional experience as technical architect and project lead in developing secure systems for Fortune 500 companies across several sectors of the financial services industry.
+I have industry experience as technical architect and project lead in developing secure systems for Fortune 500 companies across several sectors of the financial services industry.

 Teaching Experience

 In my tenure as an educator, I’ve taught a diverse array of courses in computer science, software engineering, and cybersecurity.
-Details on courses taught can be found in the courses section.
+Details on courses taught can be found in the teaching section.
 Notably, I’ve developed 11 courses focused on cybersecurity, software engineering, and core computer science topics, contributing to the creation of the Cybersecurity B.S. program with concentration options of both Cyber Defense and Cyber Operations.
 As a result our university has the distinction of being one of the few in the country that offers National Security Agency (NSA) validated Program of Study in both Cyber Defense and Cyber Operations.
 I am passionate about teaching and inspiring inpiring a love for learning and computer science in my students, guiding them toward success in both their academic pursuits and future careers.
 I’ve been honored to receive the university’s Excellence in Teaching Award semi-finalist designation twice and being named to the Excellence in Teaching Honor Roll nearly every year since joining Central.

 Research and External Funding